8 Steps to Moving on After the Death of Spouse

 You may also notice:

-- You are constantly lonely and need people around/desire more affection from loved ones
+- You may constantly feel lonely and need people around/desire more affection from loved ones

-- You find it hard to laugh or enjoy the things you use to like doing
+- You might find it hard to laugh or enjoy the things you used to like doing

-- Family gets quiet or awkward when you are around
+- The family might get quiet or awkward when you are around

-- You have developed anxiety after the death of a loved one
+- You may have developed anxiety after the death of a lover

-- You feel ostracized from your late spouse’s family/feel left out of family events
+- You might feel ostracized from your late spouse’s family/feel left out of family events

 There may also be well-meaning friends and family who want you to get “back to normal” and start acting like yourself again.
 This is especially true if you have been in mourning for years.